 EuroGOOS plays a key role in the development of the EMODnet Physical portal, coordinated by ETT, Italy.
-EuroGOOS Regional Operational Systems (ROOSes) feed data to EMODnet exploiting SeaDataNet and CMEMS infrastructures and services.
+EuroGOOS Regional Operational Systems (ROOSes) feed data to EMODnet exploiting SeaDataNet and Copernicus Marine Service infrastructures and services.
 Furthermore, the portal gives access to near real time and archived data from the EuroGOOS Task Teams and provides OGC services (WMS, WFS, and WCS) for data discovery, view and download.

 EuroGOOS is also partner in the development of the EMODnet data ingestion portal.
 This portal helps identify and reach out to potential marine data providers and make their datasets part the existing marine data management infrastructures.
 The portal helps private and public data holders release their data for safekeeping and subsequent distribution through EMODnet.
 This will enrich the total offer for all types of users conforming to the EMODnet motto ‘collect data once and use it many times’.

 In addition, EuroGOOS is partner in two EMODnet checkpoint projects in the Atlantic and the Baltic.
 The checkpoints audit the value of EMODnet in particular and the marine data services in general, in their ability to solve concrete commercial, environmental, and policy challenges.